Loading

 Graffiti House

-Because of its location — on the Orange & Alexandria Railroad and adjacent to the village depot — the house was used extensively by both Union and Confederate armies.
-After the great cavalry battle at Brandy Station on June 9, 1863, the house served as a Confederate hospital.
+The Civil War-era Graffiti House is listed on the National Register of Historic Places.
+The walls, primarily on the second floor, contain drawings, messages, and signatures of Civil War soldiers, both Federal and Confederate, hence the name “Graffiti House.”
+Because of its location — on the Orange & Alexandria Railroad and adjacent to the village depot — the house was used extensively by both Federal and Confederate armies.
+The Brandy Station Foundation owns and operates the Graffiti House in Brandy Station.
+A museum is on the first floor of the building.
+After the great cavalry battle at Brandy Station on June 9, 1863, the house may have served as a Confederate field hospital.
 Later, Federal troops occupied the building when the Army of the Potomac camped in Culpeper during the winter of 1863-64.
-The plaster walls on the second floor of the house are covered with an outstanding and unique collection of charcoal graffiti left by soldiers from both armies.
-In addition to their autographs, the soldiers drew elaborate pictures of men and women, and wrote inscriptions commemorating their units and their battles.
-After the war, the graffiti was papered over and forgotten until it was discovered during a renovation in 1993.
+In addition to their autographs, the soldiers drew sketches of men and women, and wrote inscriptions commemorating their units and their battles.
+After the war, the graffiti was whitewashed or papered over and forgotten until it was discovered during a renovation in 1993.
 The Brandy Station Foundation purchased the house in 2002.
-In addition to the graffiti, the house includes a small museum and serves as a visitor center for the Brandy Station battlefield.

 Amenities